 10. Protecting The Environment

-Anything you can do, you can do bleeding too: my biggest motivation to ditch disposable period products was to help cure the environment.
-After I learned that pads stay in landfills for about 800 years (90% made of plastic, hence non-degradable) and that around 432 millions of tampons are dumped worldwide each month, I knew that I had to find a more sustainable alternative: made from reusable silicone, menstrual cups last up to 10 years and as you only need one, you can only imagine how many insane amounts of waste you can spare our planet.
+Anything you can do, you can do bleeding too.
+My biggest motivation to ditch disposable period products was to do my part and spare the environment some waste.
+After I learned that disposable pads are non-degradable (made of up to 90% plastic) and stay in landfills for 800 years, I knew that I had to find a more sustainable alternative.
+Made from reusable medical silicone, menstrual cups last up to 10 years and, as already mentioned, you only need ONE.

-So are you ready to give the menstrual cup a chance now?
-I hope so, simply because once you go menstrual cup you will never go back!
+So what do you think are you ready to give the menstrual cup a chance now?